Rafting and canoeing adventures in Croatia's pristine rivers and dramatic gorges.

 • Crystal-clear emerald water

-• Located near Karlovac and just over an hour from Zagreb
+• Located near Karlovac, just over an hour from Zagreb

 More Hidden Waterways

-Explore Croatia's lesser-known rivers, each offering unique experiences from tranquil paddles to fairy-tale settings
+Explore Croatia's lesser-known rivers, each offering distinct experiences from tranquil paddles to fairy-tale settings.

 Kupa River